-Hydrocortisone is the activate ingredient in many over the counter drugs.
-It’s a corticosteroid, is similar to a natural hormone produced by your adrenal glands.
+Hydrocortisone is the active ingredient in many over the counter drugs.
+It’s a corticosteroid, similar to a natural hormone produced by your adrenal glands.

 It’s often used to replace this chemical when your body does not make enough of it.
 Hydrocortisone relieves inflammation (swelling, heat, redness, and pain) and is used to treat certain forms of arthritis; skin, blood, kidney, eye, thyroid, and intestinal disorders (e.g., colitis); severe allergies; and asthma.

-OTC’s that contain antihistamines help reduce your bodies allergic reactions.
+OTC’s that contain antihistamines help reduce your body’s allergic reactions.
 Thus, easing your discomfort from chigger bites.